PMT Winning in Court – Laser Focus on Winning and Flexible in Our Approach

 PMT Partner, Richard J. Freire – VIEW BIO

 Trying cases is the ultimate balancing act.
 You must remain laser-focused on the result but always flexible in the approach because twists and turns can occur unexpectedly at any point.
-Our PMT trial team knows how to do this, and a recent case that partner Richard J. Freire and associate/second-chair Devika P. Kapoor tried for a defense verdict shows just that.
+Our PMT trial team knows how to do this, and a recent case that partner Richard J. Freire and partner/second-chair Devika P. Kapoor tried for a defense verdict shows just that.

 In Dubois v.
 Carmen Barbato, Inc., the plaintiff suffered severe injuries after driving his motorcycle into the corner of a dumpster parked in front of a house with no driveway undergoing renovations.
 Our client owned and provided the dumpster.
 Plaintiff was coming from a party where he admitted consuming 2-3 hard ciders.
 At trial, he produced three witnesses who testified that he did not appear intoxicated at the party in addition to his testimony.
 Plaintiff also had a local witness who testified that the way the dumpster was positioned obstructed the street when she drove in that spot.
 Plaintiff claimed that our insured violated a local ordinance that required fluorescent tape be placed on the dumpster when it was placed on a sidewalk as here.